lucashudson-eng/sanbot-ros/README.md

 # sanbot-ros

-A ROS driver for interacting with Sanbots's robots.
+A ROS driver for interacting with Sanbot robots via MQTT and ROS topics.

-## :iphone: APPs
+## :iphone: Android APPs

-To use either of the provided apps, you must have ADB (Android Debug Bridge) installed:
+To use either of the provided apps, make sure ADB (Android Debug Bridge) is installed:

 ```
 sudo apt install android-tools-adb